top of page

 Multi-asset Single Manager Funds

 These funds invest in multi-asset classes and funds from a single investment fund house.
-These funds and asset classes may be managed by a different number of specialist managers within that single investment fund house or the individual single manager.
+These funds and asset classes may be managed by a different number of specialist managers within that single investment fund house or the individual’s single manager.
 The fund may either directly invest across different asset classes or be created through blending single-managed funds from within that fund house.
 In each case, the manager blends them to meet a specific risk profile and asset allocation.
 This manager is responsible for actively managing the asset allocation and achieving the performance expected.

 Multi-asset Multi-Manager funds

 A multi-manager is a specialist who selects a blend of single-managed funds from the whole of the market and blends them to meet a specific risk profile and asset allocation.
 This multi-manager is responsible for actively managing the asset allocation and achieving the performance expected.
 This includes the use of other funds and other managers.
 The multi-manager will switch between funds and sectors in response to market changes, research, and analysis.
-This approach involves making decisions on the inclusion, and exclusion, of funds against risk profiles, intending to reduce volatility.
+This approach involves making decisions on the inclusion and exclusion of funds against risk profiles, intending to reduce volatility.
 These funds aim to give the investor access to a wide range of different fund managers and asset types through a single investment fund.
-The funds are typically managed by a dedicated manager or specialist teams who scour the industry to select the managers they expect to deliver the best returns.
+The funds are typically managed by a dedicated manager or specialist teams who scour the industry to select the managers they expect to deliver good returns.

 Discretionary Fund Management